-The Schema Wizard (SW) maps XML Schema elements to HTML form elements through its schema parser, and creates the framework and logic for an XML form wizard, as depicted in Figure 1.
-The Schema Wizard is used to generate interfaces for particular XML schemas, which in turn generate XML instances for messaging.

-Users can use newly generated wizards to create, edit, and publish XML instances, which follow a given schema, to any destinations such as publish/subscribe messaging systems or through SMTP.
-XML form wizards are Web applications that can also serve as validating XML editors and be customized through schema annotations.
+The Schema Wizard maps XML Schema elements to HTML form elements through its schema parser, and creates the framework and logic for an XML form wizard, as depicted in Fig. 1.
+Users use newly generated wizards to create and publish XML instances, which follow a schema, to any destinations such as publish/subscribe messaging systems or through SMTP.
+XML form wizards are Web applications that also serve as validating XML editors and are customized through schema annotations.